 Other North Coast waterways include the Klamath, Trinity, Eel and Smith [see also North Coast Rivers].
 These rivers and their tributaries flow west to the Pacific Ocean and account for about 40 percent of the state’s total runoff.

-The Russian River is one of the most flood-prone rivers in California, routinely overflowing during wet years.
+The Russian River, which meanders through one of the world’s most prized wine-producing regions, is one of the most flood-prone rivers in California, routinely overflowing during wet years.
 As storm systems approach California, the wet bands of clouds are uplifted by the Coast Range, releasing precipitation first and most intensely on the coastal streams.
 One flood control dam is on the Russian River and one on Dry Creek, a tributary to the Russian River, which can capture about 20 percent of flood flows.

 In 1995, for instance, the Russian River broke through private levees along a 10-mile stretch of the Middle Reach section and inundated a series of gravel pits, including a 72-acre pit used for storage of Healdsburg’s secondarily treated sewage.
 Inundation of these pits threatened to permanently change the course of the river and damage water supplies and fisheries.